|Weight||94kg (14st 11lb)|

 As a member of the London Wasps Elite Player Development Group (EPDG) since the age of 13, Gus Jones is steeped in the game.
 A former Eton College student in chemistry, biology and economics, he is reading biological sciences at Oxford University and has won Blues against Cambridge in both the past two years.
 He first laced up his boots at the age of eight at the Dragon School in Oxford and played for Oxford Harlequins from 2001-07.

 London-born Gus is equally comfortable packing down on the flank as playing the double bass, which is among his musical interests and in career terms he wants to become a professional with Wasps or study medicine.
+He has earned a reputation as a try-scorer and bagged eight in nine matches for England U20, including four in the 2014 Junior World Championship.

 Gus played off the bench against Scotland and Italy in the 2013 U20 RBS 6 Nations, helping the side to win the title for the third consecutive year and scored four tries when making his first start, together with his fourth appearance in all, when Wales were overpowered 67-7 at Kingston Park, Newcastle this year.